quanticsoul4772/zendesk-ai-integration/INSTALLATION.md

 - Check your connection string in the `.env` file
 - For MongoDB Atlas, ensure your IP is allowed in the network access settings
 - Check that your username and password are correct

+### Download and Checksum Issues

+**Symptoms**: Errors during download or checksum verification failures

+**Solutions**:
+- Check your internet connection and try again
+- For checksum failures, try skipping verification: `SKIP_CHECKSUM_VERIFY=true python install.py`
+- Download files manually from the GitHub repository if automated downloads fail
+- If using a custom branch or fork, ensure the checksums in `install.py` match the actual files

 ### API Key Issues